atelier-cartographique/waend/documentation/help.md

 - ```e``` enters edit mode (moving control points)
 - ```n``` enters append mode (click to add points)

-Example:
+To create a feature out of it, in a layer context, use :

 	trace | create

-will draw a line and create a feature out of it.
+It will draw a line and create a feature out of it.
+Click on the first point to close the line and make a polygon.

+To edit a feature geometry, use :

-	trace | close | create
+	gg | trace | sg

-will draw a line, close it to make a polygon and create a feature out of it.

 ### <a name="del_feature"></a> delete feature (del_feature)